 On our Hunt Campus

-- Extensive screening of potential patients to ensure we maintain a safe environment
+- Screening of potential patients to ensure we maintain a safe environment

-- All patients wear face coverings/masks when out of their rooms and within 6 feet of other patients or staff
+- All patients wear face masks when out of their rooms and within 6 feet of other patients or staff

 - Following all CDC guidelines for hygiene and self-care